LDurham89/CNN_Cancer_Detection/README.md

 __File descriptions:___

-All of my python code is presented in the 'CNN_Breast_Cancer.ipybn' file.
+All of my python code is presented in the 'CNN project - final version.ipynb' file.
 This file is a notebook which also shows relevant visualisations and commentary.

 The data used is taken from the kaggle page here: https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images.
 The data consists of images, each showing a 50 x 50 pixel region from a breast scan.
-There are two options for accessing it:
+The original data consists of nearly 300,000 images and is around 4Gb in size.
+This is far too big for my machine to process in an acceptable amount of time, and so I created a much smaller smaple data set that would allow me to learn and compelte this project.
+This sample data is saved in this repository and there are two options for accessing it:

 - I have created a folder called 'Sample_data'.
 This contains two subfolders (one for each pseudopatient), each of which also contains two subfolders(one for cancerous images and one for non-cancerous images), in which you can find the .png image files.
 - The other option is to download the 'Data' zip folder and extract the files onto your machine.